jomina-jolly/rest-api-tests/README.md

 The project is intended to show some working examples for commonly used pytest freatures like marks, fixtures, paramatrize, etc

 The API response is validated with the data in the DB.

+Steps:
+Modules to install:
+  pip install pytest
+Then from the main directory, run python setup.py develop

+ The tests are written in the tests folder.

+ To run tests
+ Run the tests
+   pytest -m <the currosponding marker name>
+   eg: pytest -m tcid10
+   eg: pytest -m orders       #This runs all the tests with orders marker.